Bedurulanka 2012

 Bedurulanka 2012 is a 2023 Indian Telugu-language comedy drama film directed by Clax.
-It is produced by Ravindra Benerjee Muppaneni under Loukya Entertainments.
+It was produced by Ravindra Benerjee Muppaneni (Benny), under Loukya Entertainments.
 It stars Kartikeya, Neha Shetty, Ajay Ghosh, Srikanth Iyengar, L. B. Sriram in pivotal roles.

 The film has music composed by Mani Sharma.
-The film released theatrically on 25 August 2023.
+The film released theatrically on 25 August 2023 and was a commercial success at the box office, grossing over ₹12.41 crore worldwide.

 Premise

 Towards the end of the 2012 phenomenon in the remote village of Bedurulanka, three men named Bhushanam, Brahmam and Daniel plan an elaborate religious con.
 Upon Bhushanam's instructions, Brahmam (a Hindu astrologer) and Daniel (the son of the village's church father) claim that they were blessed by the divine with a solution to survive the upcoming doomsday.
 Due to the constant scare about the same in the television, the villagers and their local government's president, follow Brahmam and Daniel depending on their own religious beliefs.
 However one of the natives Shiva, who returns to Bedurulanka after resigning from his job in Hyderabad, finds the phenomenon a conspiracy theory and refuses to believe in either of them, angering both Bhushanam and the president.

 Shiva and the president's daughter Chitra rekindle their relationship and hope to get married.
 Bhushanam, who realises that his wealth has been steadily diminishing and has an eye on the president's wealth, wants his son Kasiraju to marry Chitra and actively tries to gain the president's approval for the same.
 Kasiraju leads a double life and poses as an obedient and respectful person before the public, which the president favours over Shiva, who has a reputation of having a caustic tongue and speaking his mind.
 While Kasiraju himself is not interested in Chitra and is already in a relationship with her friend Padma, he agrees to the alliance to spite Shiva, on whom he had a grudge since childhood.